hicommonwealth/commonwealth/README.md

 The client is served from http://localhost:8080/.

+### Side Notes

+Some features of the application require additional API keys.
+While the app will still function without them, certain functionalities may be limited.

+Required for openAI image generation:
+- OPENAI_ORGANIZATION
+- OPENAI_API_KEY

+Required for chain features on EVM chains (groups, stake, contests):
+- ETH_ALCHEMY_API_KEY

+Ensure these keys are set up in your environment variables to fully utilize all features of the application.

 # Scripts
 - `pnpm start-all`
   - Starts ALL the microservices in different processes.
 Requires a RabbitMQ instance/connection to function properly.